-4. For the purposes of this policy the definition of disability follows that set out in the Equality Act 2010 s 6.
-For the purposes of this policy a person is disabled if he or she has a physical or mental impairment which has a substantial and long term adverse effect on his or her ability to carry out normal day-to-day activities.
+4. For the purposes of this policy, the definition of disability follows that set out in the Equality Act 2010 s 6.
+For the purposes of this policy, a person is disabled if they have a physical or mental impairment which has a substantial and long term adverse effect on their ability to carry out normal day-to-day activities.
 'Substantial' means more than minor or trivial.
 'Long term' means 12 months or longer.